NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 The ctl File
 ------------

 The use of Meep revolves around the control file, abbreviated "ctl" and typically called something like `foo.ctl`.
-The ctl file specifies the geometry you wish to study, the current sources, the outputs computed, and everything else specific to your calculation.
+The ctl file specifies the geometry, the current sources, the outputs computed, and everything else specific to your calculation.
 Rather than a flat, inflexible file format, however, the ctl file is actually written in a scripting language.
 This means that it can be everything from a simple sequence of commands setting the geometry, etcetera, to a full-fledged program with user input, loops, and anything else that you might need.

 Don't worry, though &mdash; simple things are simple and you don't need to be an experienced programmer.
 You will appreciate the flexibility that a scripting language gives you: e.g., you can input things in any order, without regard for whitespace, insert comments where you please, omit things when reasonable defaults are available, etc.

 The ctl file is actually implemented on top of the [libctl](https://libctl.readthedocs.io) library, a set of utilities that are in turn built on top of the Scheme language.
 Thus, there are three sources of possible commands and syntax for a ctl file:

--   [Scheme](https://en.wikipedia.org/wiki/Scheme_programming_language) a powerful and beautiful programming language developed at MIT.
-The syntax is particularly simple: all statements are of the form `(function` `arguments...)`.
+-   [Scheme](https://en.wikipedia.org/wiki/Scheme_programming_language): a programming language developed at MIT.
+The syntax is particularly simple: all statements are of the form `(function arguments...)`.
 We run Scheme under the [Guile](https://en.wikipedia.org/wiki/GNU_Guile) interpreter which is designed to be plugged into programs as a scripting and extension language.
 You don't need to know much Scheme for a basic ctl file, but it is always there if you need it.
-More information is available on [Guile and Scheme](../Guile_and_Scheme_Information.md).
+For more details, see [Guile and Scheme Information](../Guile_and_Scheme_Information.md).
--   [libctl](https://libctl.readthedocs.io/), a library that we built on top of Guile to simplify communication between Scheme and scientific computation software. libctl sets the basic tone of the interface and defines a number of useful functions (such as multi-variable optimization, numeric integration, and so on).
-See the [libctl manual](https://libctl.readthedocs.io).
+-   [libctl](https://libctl.readthedocs.io/): a library built on top of Guile to simplify protocols for scientific computation. libctl sets the basic tone of the interface and defines a number of useful functions (such as multi-variable optimization, numeric integration, and so on).
+See the [libctl documentation](https://libctl.readthedocs.io).
 -   Meep itself, which defines all the interface features that are specific to FDTD calculations.
 This manual is primarily focused on documenting these features.

 At this point, please take a moment to leaf through the libctl tutorial to get a feel for the basic style of the interface, before we get to the Meep-specific stuff below.
 [MPB](http://mpb.readthedocs.io) has a similar interface.

-Okay, let's continue with our tutorial.
+Let's continue with our tutorial.
 The Meep program is normally invoked by running something like the following at the Unix command line:

 ```sh
  unix% meep foo.ctl >& foo.out
 ```

-which reads the ctl file `foo.ctl` and executes it, saving the output to the file `foo.out`.
-However, if you invoke `meep` with no arguments, you are dropped into an *interactive* mode in which you can type commands and see their results immediately.
+which reads `foo.ctl` and executes it, saving the output to the file `foo.out`.
+However, if you invoke `meep` with no arguments, you are dropped into an interactive mode in which you can type commands and see their results immediately.
 If you do that now, you can paste in the commands from the tutorial as you follow it and see what they do.

 Fields in a Waveguide
 ---------------------

-For our first example, let's examine the field pattern excited by a localized CW source in a waveguide &mdash; first straight, then bent.
-Our waveguide will have non-dispersive $\varepsilon=12$ and width 1.
-That is, we pick units of length so that the width is 1, and define everything in terms of that.
+For our first example, let's examine the field pattern excited by a localized [CW](https://en.wikipedia.org/wiki/Continuous_wave) source in a waveguide &mdash; first straight, then bent.
+Our waveguide will have frequency-independent $\varepsilon=12$ and width 1 &#956;m.
+Our unit length in this example is 1 &#956;m.
 See also [Units](Introduction.md#units-in-meep).

 ### A Straight Waveguide

 Before we define the structure, however, we have to define the computational cell.
-We're going to put a source at one end and watch it propagate down the waveguide in the *x* direction, so let's use a cell of length 16 in the *x* direction to give it some distance to propagate.
-In the *y* direction, we just need enough room so that the boundaries (below) don't affect the waveguide mode; let's give it a size of 8.
-We now specify these sizes in our ctl file via the `geometry-lattice` variable:
+We're going to put a source at one end and watch it propagate down the waveguide in the *x* direction, so let's use a cell of length 16 &#956;m in the *x* direction to give it some distance to propagate.
+In the *y* direction, we just need enough room so that the boundaries don't affect the waveguide mode; let's give it a size of 8 &#956;m.
+We now specify these sizes via the `geometry-lattice` variable:

 ```scm
 (set! geometry-lattice (make lattice (size 16 8 no-size)))
 ```

 The name `geometry-lattice` comes from [MPB](http://mpb.readthedocs.io), where it can be used to define a more general periodic lattice.
 Although Meep supports periodic structures, it is less general than MPB in that affine grids are not supported. `set!` is a Scheme command to set the value of an input variable.
-The last `no-size` parameter says that the computational cell has no size in the *z* direction, i.e. it is two-dimensional.
+The last `no-size` parameter indicates that the computational cell has no size in the *z* direction, i.e. it is two-dimensional.

 Now, we can add the waveguide.
-Most commonly, the structure is specified by a `list` of geometric objects, stored in the `geometry` variable.
+Most commonly, the structure is specified by a `list` of [`geometric-object`s](../Scheme_User_Interface/#geometric-object), stored in the `geometry` variable.
 Here, we do:

 ```scm
 (set! geometry (list